 Integrated care refers to the integration of health care processes, which means that care providers, care organizations and organizational structures from multiple disciplines are involved in integrated care programmes.
 With respect to the type of integration, functional integration, organizational integration, professional integration and clinical integration can be distinguished [46].
 Functional integration concerns the macro level of a health care system and may for instance include the mainstreaming of financing.
 Organizational integration concerns the meso level of health care systems and addresses for instance the integration of health care institutions.
-Professional integration also concerns the meso level of health care professionals.
+Professional integration also concerns the meso level of health care systems and refers for instance to alliances between health care professionals.
 Clinical integration operates at the micro level of health systems and involves the co-operation in the process of care delivery to patients [46].
 Virtual integration is also mentioned in literature as a type of integration, which refers to the sharing of information electronically between health care providers/organizations [47].